itczl22/blog/golang/go_mod.md

   * Each dependency requirement is written as a module path and a specific semantic version.
   * 如果模块没有依赖任然建议加入go.mod: This supports working outside of GOPATH, helps communicate to the ecosystem that you are opting in to modules, and in addition the module directive in your go.mod serves as a definitive declaration of the identity of your code
   * 语法
     module to define the module path;
     go to set the expected language version;
     require to require a particular module at a given version or later;
-    exclude to exclude a particular module version from use; replace to replace a module version with a different module version.
+    exclude to exclude a particular module version from use;
+    replace to replace a module version with a different module version. 一般用于本地代码库依赖

 * go.sum
   * go.sum contains the expected cryptographic checksums of the content of specific module versions.